mmaulwurff/10.5x/Readme.md

 - Can increase the number of enemies;
 - Can decrease the number of enemies (anti-slaughter);
 - The number of enemies is decreased for each enemy class separately;
-- Prints estimated enemy density on level start.
+- Prints estimated enemy density on level start;
+- Works with monster randomizers.

 # Anti-features